florian-schlagenhauf/test_Git_R_reproducibility/README.md

 knitr::opts_chunk$set(echo = TRUE)
 ```

+Here I write what the file is about.

 ## R Markdown

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.